-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 Known as the Toyota Cheetahs, the franchise area encompasses the western half of the Free State province, the same as that of provincial Currie Cup side the Free State Cheetahs.

-The Cheetahs was one of the two new franchises that entered the expanded Super Rugby competition in 2006, alongside Australia's Western Force.
+The Cheetahs were one of the two new franchises that entered the expanded Super Rugby competition in 2006, alongside Australia's Western Force.

 Where do they play?

 They are based at the Free State Stadium in Bloemfontein.
-The stadium had its capacity increased to 48,000 for the 2010 FIFA World Cup.
+The stadium had its capacity increased to 48,000 for the 2010 World Cup.

 How successful have they been?

-In its first season the Cheetahs finished 10th in the final standings out of 14 sides.
-Their best regular season place finish was in 2013 when they were sixth.
+In their first season the Cheetahs finished 10th in the final standings out of 14 sides.
+Their best regular season finish was in 2013 when they were sixth.

 In 2017 the Cheetahs finished second in the Africa I conference, but seventh out of eight in the South African standings and 13th overall.
 They won four out of their 15 games.